-Oyster stew is a classic Christmas Eve recipe, but it is also serves as creamy comfort food that will get you through any cold evening.
+Oyster stew is a classic Christmas Eve recipe, but it also serves as creamy comfort food that will get you through any cold evening.
 Fresh oysters are ideal for this soup, but canned oysters can work almost as well if fresh are not available.
-This soup/stew recipe is made with a base of bacon and vegetables, slow cooked with dry sherry and oyster “liqueur” and then simmered with oysters, heavy whipping cream and almond milk.
+This soup/stew recipe is made with a base of bacon and vegetables, slow-cooked with dry sherry and oyster “liqueur” and then simmered with oysters, heavy whipping cream, and almond milk.

 Tips to Perfect Oyster Stew